John-Allard/treemble-site/docs/diff-tip-names-in-a-csv-file.md

 title: Diff Tip Names in a CSV File
 ---

 Need to compare two name lists?
 Treemble can flag mismatches visually.
+This can aid in checking the spelling of tip names, which is likely to be the most difficult step

 ## 1. Prepare

-* Load your tree image and tip-names list (`File ▾ → Load Tip Names…`).
+* Load your tree image and tip-names list (`File ▾ → Load Tip Names File…`).
 * Ensure nodes are placed.

 ## 2. Run Diff